News

 Course Development

-The concept and part of this course (with exercises in Dafny, instead of Verus) have initially been developed by Manos Kapritsos, University of Michigan, Jon Howell, VMware Research, with later contributions by Tej Chajed, University of Wisconsin-Madison, and Andrea Lattuada (the instructor), MPI-SWS.
+The concept and part of this course (with exercises in Dafny, instead of Verus) have initially been developed by Manos Kapritsos, University of Michigan, Jon Howell, VMware Research, with later contributions by Tej Chajed, University of Wisconsin-Madison, Andrea Lattuada (the instructor), and Travis Hance, MPI-SWS.

 Schedule (tentative)